-Events are already in the works including a special evening with journalist Paul Greenberg, Blue Moon Fish and Bill Telepan.
+Events are already in the works including a special evening with journalist Paul Greenberg, Stephanie Villani of Blue Moon Fish and Bill Telepan.

 The annual event aimed at effecting personal and political change in the food system returns this Saturday, October 24.

 Head upstate to Storm King Art Center to enjoy a collaborative dinner from chefs Peter Hoffman and Shelley Boris.

 Stand by the fireplace and eat a rich, hearty dish that’s all about improvisation.

 In addition to celebrating the appointment of a new executive director, Let Us Eat Local was an opportunity to showcase the bounty of the season.

 We present, free to download on any device, our “Icons” e-book: a 334-page essential collection of the most quintessential Gotham stories in Edible’s archives.

 At the awards ceremony, celebrants recalled boning rabbits, shucking fava beans, cooking in the fireplace and pulling apart eels with pliers.

 Quince, oysters and D’Artagnan meats… just a few of our timely gems.